5 Ways Alcohol Affects Your Sleep Cycle

 The effects of alcohol on sleep come down to one thing: neurotransmitters.

 These brain chemicals act on different nerve cells, or neurons, in the brain.
-Specifically, gamma-aminobutyric (GABA) plays a big part.
+Specifically, gamma-aminobutyric acid (GABA) plays a big part.
 GABA inhibits the neurons that keep you awake, which then promotes sleep.1 It’s basically in charge of your entire sleep cycle.

 When you drink, GABA gets thrown out of whack.
 It has a hard time making new nerve signals that keep your cycle in check.
 This can happen even at low doses.